theisaiahcc/PizzaRe-Up/README.md

 Windows form that takes orders and passes them to the database.
 The customer can edit their order or delete it.
 There should be a specialty pizzas menu that has pre-selected ingredients.
 The kitchen can see and close orders.
 There should be a form that is only accessible by the kitchen that provides these functions.

 ## Getting started
-In the Nuget Package Manager Console type the command "Update-Database" to create the database on your machine
+In the Nuget Package Manager Console, type the command "Update-Database" to create the database on your machine

 ## Branch naming convention
 name/#1_the-issue